-When the Great Recession took hold and state tax revenues fell dramatically, right-wing Republicans found their opportunity.
+When the Great Recession took hold and state tax revenues fell dramatically after 2008, right-wing Republicans found their opportunity.
 In the last two years of his administration, federal stimulus funds enabled Rendell to balance budgets without deep reductions in spending.
 But as those funds ran out, Pennsylvania, like other states, was faced with the choice of raising new revenues or making deep cuts in state spending.
 The right found an accomplice in Governor Tom Corbett, who embraced the far-right prescription of budget cutting.

 The result was deep reductions in every area.
 There was a \$1 billion cut to state funding of K-12 education.
 And since Pennsylvania had abandoned a funding formula for distributing money, those cuts were felt far more deeply in poor districts, especially urban but also some rural ones.
-The result was layoffs of over 20,000 teachers, guidance counselors, and librarians.
-Pennsylvania schools, already undersupported by the state, came to be the most unequally funded schools in the country, with schools in the most prosperous 25% of districts spending 33% more than schools in the least prosperous 25% of districts.
+The result was layoffs of over twenty thousand teachers, guidance counselors, and librarians.
+Pennsylvania schools, already undersupported by the state, came to be the most unequally funded schools in the country, with schools in the most prosperous 25 percent of districts spending 33 percent more than schools in the least prosperous 25 percent of districts.

-Reductions of over 30% to higher education had similar effects.
-Tuition went up in the Pennsylvania State System of Higher Education (PASSHE) by 20%.
+Reductions of over 30 percent to higher education had similar effects.
+Tuition went up in the Pennsylvania State System of Higher Education (PASSHE) by 20 percent.
 The Corbett administration cuts on top of a decade of neglect led Pennsylvania to fall to fourth from the bottom of all states in funding per college student.
-In 2013 only 56.1% of Pennsylvania adults 25 and over had more than a high school degree, ranking us 41st of 50 states.
+In 2013 only 56.1 percent of Pennsylvania adults age twenty-five and over had more than a high school degree, ranking us forty-first of fifty states.